pouchdb/pouchdb/docs/getting-started.md

 }
 {% endhighlight %}

-Similiar to editing a document, both the `_id` and `_rev` properties are required.
+Similar to editing a document, both the `_id` and `_rev` properties are required.
 You may notice that we are passing around the full object that we previously read from the database.
 You can of course manually construct the object, like: `{_id: todo._id, _rev: todo._rev}`, but passing around the existing object is usually more convenient and less error prone.

 {% include anchor.html class="h3" title="Complete rest of the Todo UI" hash="complete_todo_ui" %}